Predictive analytics in retail:

 Personalizing customer experiences

-By analyzing customer data, predictive analytics provide retailers with data-driven insights into customer preferences and buying behaviors.
+By analyzing customer data, predictive analytics systems provide retailers with data-driven insights into customer preferences and buying behaviors.
 Therefore, businesses can understand their customers, deliver tailored customer experiences, and better personalize their offerings.

 of leading retailers consider customer loyalty and LTV as top priorities